kevinm444/gateway-developer-example/README.md

 # About
-This is an example repository which uses the [CA API Gateway Developer Plugin][gateway-developer-plugin] to demonstrate the deployment configurations in a CICD pipeline.
+This is an example repository which uses the [CA API Gateway Developer Plugin][gateway-developer-plugin] to demonstrate storing deployment configurations in a CICD pipeline.

 # Getting Started